FarronF/limerick-council-meetings/meetings/2023/01/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 8th December 2022.md

 the Meetings Administrator prior to being brought to the Elected Members.

-The above were approved subject to written correspondence being received.--- **Votes of Sympathy**
+The above were approved subject to written correspondence being received.
+---
+**Votes of Sympathy**

 The Elected Members wished to express their sympathy to the following :